Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Thinking is the hardest work there is.
-That is why so few people engage in it."
+> "Every moment you get is a gift.
+Spend it on things that matter.
+Don't spend it by dwelling on unhappy things."
-> — **Robert Kiyosaki**
+> — **Celestine Chua**

 ---